pagkly/Zed/Investopedia3/Net Tangible Assets Definition.md

 Net Tangible Assets Definition
 ## What Are Net Tangible Assets?

-Net [tangible assets](https://www.investopedia.com/terms/t/tangibleasset.asp) are calculated as the total assets of a company, minus any [intangible assets](https://www.investopedia.com/terms/i/intangibleasset.asp) such as goodwill, patents, and trademarks, less all liabilities and the par value of preferred stock.
+Net [[tangible assets]](https://www.investopedia.com/terms/t/tangibleasset.asp) are calculated as the total assets of a company, minus any [[intangible assets]](https://www.investopedia.com/terms/i/intangibleasset.asp) such as goodwill, patents, and trademarks, less all liabilities and the par value of preferred stock.
 In other words, its focus is on physical assets such as property, plant, and equipment, as well as inventories and cash instruments.

-To calculate a company's net tangible asset per share of [common stock](https://www.investopedia.com/terms/c/commonstock.asp), divide the net tangible assets figure by the number of shares of common stock outstanding.
+To calculate a company's net tangible asset per share of [[common stock]](https://www.investopedia.com/terms/c/commonstock.asp), divide the net tangible assets figure by the number of shares of common stock outstanding.

 ### Key Takeaways